Arbor Day: New Zealand

-New Zealand's first Arbor Day planting was on 3 July 1890 at Greytown, in the Wairarapa, The first official celebration was scheduled to take place in Wellington in August 1892, with the planting of pōhutukawa and Norfolk pines along Thorndon Esplanade.
+New Zealand's first Arbor Day planting was on 3 July 1890 at Greytown, in the Wairarapa, The first official celebration was scheduled to take place in Wellington in August 1892, with the planting of pohutukawa and Norfolk pines along Thorndon Esplanade.
 It was instigated by William Nation.

 Prominent New Zealand botanist Dr Leonard Cockayne worked extensively on native plants throughout New Zealand and wrote many notable botanical texts.
 As early as the 1920s, he held a vision for school students of New Zealand to be involved in planting native trees and plants in their school grounds.
 This vision bore fruit and schools in New Zealand have long planted native trees on Arbor Day.

 Since 1977, New Zealand has celebrated Arbor Day on 5 June, which is also World Environment Day.
 Prior to then, Arbor Day was celebrated on 4 August, which is rather late in the year for tree planting in New Zealand, hence the date change.

 Many of the Department of Conservation's Arbor Day activities focus on ecological restoration projects using native plants to restore habitats that have been damaged or destroyed by humans or invasive pests and weeds.
 There are great restoration projects underway around New Zealand and many organisations including community groups, landowners, conservation organisations, iwi, volunteers, schools, local businesses, nurseries and councils are involved in them.
 These projects are part of a vision to protect and restore the indigenous biodiversity.